 You may be familiar with the Academy Award-winning movie Chariots of Fire where Olympic athlete Eric Liddell said;

 I believe God made me for a purpose, but he also made me fast, and when I run, I feel God’s pleasure……to give up running would be to hold God in contempt.Eric Liddell

 So the question ‘What job should I do?’ is closely linked to another question, “Do I know what I’m naturally good at?’
-It all starts with knowing yourself well.
+As Socrates dictum declares, it all starts with knowing ourselves well.